vania020/wro2025-robotek/README.md

 ### **How It Works: LiDAR + Control Loop**

 The LiDAR sensor scans the surrounding environment in real time, detecting obstacles and measuring the distances around the car.
-From these scans, two zones are analyzed — one on the **left** and one on the **right** — to extract D₁ and D₂.
+From these scans, two zones are analyzed, one on the **left** and one on the **right** — to extract D₁ and D₂.

 These values are sent to the **AckerLidarNode**, the main control node in charge of:
 - Reading and processing LiDAR data